open-testcon/website_src/content/faqs/_index.md

 > Send an email stating that you need to obtain a visa invitation letter to {{< other/email >}}

+{{< faqs/qa-question "Which language will be used in this event" >}}

+> All talks, presentations, and workshops will be in English.

 {{< faqs/qa-question "Additional questions?" >}}

 > If you have more questions that are not covered in this FAQ, contact us via email at {{< other/email >}}